h2oai/mlops-dai-runtimes/README.md

 In addition to this, we maintain GitHub releases that mirror the released artifacts.
 For example an artifact versioned `0.0.5` is tagged as `v0.0.5` with the actual release called `Release v0.0.5`.
-This step is not automatized.
+This step is not automated.

 ### Upgrading Mojo2 Runtime

-To increase the mojo2 runtime dependency version, just edit the corresponding line in the `gradle.properties` file a push a new version of the deployment templates out as described above.
+To upgrade the mojo2 runtime dependency version, just edit the corresponding line in the `gradle.properties` file a push a new version of the deployment templates out as described above.